wp-plugins/sidekick/readme.txt

 4. Yet another action requirement by the user is previewed here.

 == Changelog ==

+= 1.3.3 =
+* Fixed an issue with custom prefixed databases

 = 1.3.2 =
 * HTTPs Protocol Adjustments